cscenter/SInGe/src/dict_builder/README.md

   ![equation](http://latex.codecogs.com/png.latex?%5Csum_%7Bs%20%5Cin%20Dict%7D%20%5Cfrac%7BDocsOccursIn%28s%29%20%5Ccdot%20%28len%28s%29%20-%203%29%7D%7Blen%28s%29%7D)

 under some constraints, namely
-1. If we took a substring, we are not allowed to take a subtring of this substring
+1. If we take a substring, we are not allowed to take a subtring of this substring
 2. ![equation](http://latex.codecogs.com/png.latex?DocsOccursIn%28s%29%20%3E%201%2C%20len%28s%29%20%3E%20threshold).
 3. Sum over taken substrings' lengths is not greater than some constant.